-- 200. Education of Exceptional Students (3) (F, W, Sp) Overview of the history and development of special education including causes, identification, characteristics, and interventions of various exceptionalities. - 309.
-Theory and Practice with Students with Mild/Moderate Disabilities (3) (1st) Organization of educational programs, diagnosis, curriculum development, and teaching methods for students with mild/moderate learning disabilities.
-(Prerequisites: Formal admission to Department of Education.) - 325.
-Legal Foundations of Special Education (2) (Sp) Provides a basic level of understanding for the public school educator of federal and state statutes and regulations for persons with disabilities.
-(Prerequisites: Formal admission to Department of Education.) - 370.
-Teaching Life Management Skills to Students with Mild and Moderate Disabilities (2) (F) Developing and implementing functional life skills curriculum and interventions for students with disabilities to prepare them for community life.
-(Prerequisites: Formal admission to Department of Education.) - 386.
-Education Assessment in the Special Education Classroom (3) (F, W) This course focuses on Special Education testing and interpretation as well as performance and portfolio evaluation.
-Traditional testing such as multiple choice is also covered.
-All forms focus on adaptation to Special Education needs.
-(Prerequisites: Formal admission to Department of Education.) - 387.
-Individualized Education Program (IEP) Development: Assessment to Implementation (2) (F, W) Student will learn how to utilize evaluation data to plan, write and implement IEP s as required by federal and Hawaii state law.
-They will practice putting together quality IEPs utilizing a case study approach.
-Because IEPs are written by a team of professionals' students will also learn team building and leadership skills.

-390R.
-Special Topics in Special Education (1-3) (Variable).
+300. Education of Exceptional Students (3) (F, W, S) Overview of the history and development of special education including causes, identification, characteristics, and interventions of various exceptionalities.
+(Prerequisite: EDU 212)

+309. Theory and Practice with Students with Disabilities (3) (F, W, S) Organization of collaborative educational programs, diagnosis, curriculum development, and teaching methods for students with mild/moderate disabilities.
+(Prerequisite: EDU 212, EDU 312, SPED 300)

+325. Legal Foundation Of Special Education (2) (F, W, S) Provides a basic level of understanding for the public school educator of federal and state statues and regulations for persons with disabilities.
+(Prerequisite: EDU 212, SPED 300)

+370. Teaching Life Management Skills to Students With Mild Moderate Disabilities (2) (F, W, S) Developing and implementing functional life skills curriculum and interventions for students with disabilities to prepare them for community life.
+(Prerequisite: EDU 212, EDU 305, SPED 300)